dustinpfister/blog_posts/_posts/threejs-buffer-geometry-morph-attributes.md

 layout: post
 categories: three.js
 id: 1026
-updated: 2023-02-03 12:15:13
+updated: 2023-02-03 12:19:57
-version: 1.4
+version: 1.5
 ---

-The morph attributes property of a buffer geometry instance will store an object which contains buffer attributes that are used to mutate the state of other buffer attributes of the geometry over time.
+The [morph attributes property of a buffer geometry instance](https://threejs.org/docs/#api/en/core/BufferGeometry.morphAttributes) will store an object which contains buffer attributes that are used to mutate the state of other buffer attributes of the geometry over time.
 Simply put it is a way to go about creating animation by having say additional position attributes for several other kinds of states for the points of a buffer geometry.
 These additional attributes that are used to morph a buffer geometry can contain absolute values foe each item, or they can be delta values that store a rate of change for each item as well.

 <!-- more -->

+## More Attributes of buffer geometry and what to know first

+### Source code is also up on Github

+The source code examples as well as additional assets that i am using in this post can be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-buffer-geometry-morph-attributes).

+### Version Numbers matter

+When I first wrote this post I was using r146 of threejs.

 ## 1 - Some Basic Examples of using morph attributes